-Annual averages are calculated from month-end rates.
-Monthly averages are calculated using the average of the daily rates during the relevant period.
+(1) Annual and monthly averages are calculated using the average of the daily rates during the relevant period.

 CAPITALIZATION

 The following table sets forth on an actual basis, our borrowings (derived from our unaudited, condensed consolidated financial statements as of June 30, 2011) and capitalization as of June 30, 2011, and an "as adjusted" basis and an "as further adjusted" basis.